 Monday-Friday7:30 a.m. - 5:30 p.m.

 Since 2001, Beaver Ranch Park has served as a community recreation destination located in the Conifer area.
-Purchased by Jefferson County Open Space (JCOS), the Park is operated and maintained by the nonprofit group, Beaver Ranch Coalition, Inc. (BRCI) In 2015 JCOS applied for community assistance with the National Park Service, Rivers, Trails and Conservation Assistance Program.
+Purchased by Jefferson County Open Space (JCOS), the Park is operated and maintained by the nonprofit group, Beaver Ranch Coalition, Inc. (BRCI).
+In 2015 JCOS applied for community assistance with the National Park Service, Rivers, Trails and Conservation Assistance Program.
 In January 2016 a team convened on-site to kick off this Beaver Ranch Master Plan project.
-In April, 2016 Tom O’Connell, President, BRCI Board of Directors, introduced this project at the Conifer Town Hall meeting.
+In April, 2016 this project was introduced at the Conifer Town Hall meeting.

 Develop a Beaver Ranch Master Plan acknowledging this park is a destination like no other, with 450 acres of beautiful mountainous landscapes and stunning views, to provide local and regional recreation amenities to the greater Conifer community.
 The goal is to create a Master Plan that will serve the Conifer community with a vision and plan that can be implemented over time.
 Given the age of many of the buildings on site and variety of amenities currently offered it is important to have a community driven public process to inform both the BRCI Board and JCOS as to the ultimate dreams and realistic means to provide for this property.